The following have not been categorized:

 Meg Berry demonstrates the faceting process on a rare emerald.

-The Connoisseurship of Crystals: A Collector's Guide – An essay written by Pala International president Bill Larson for a new book, Ruby & Sapphire: A Collector’s Guide, authored by Richard W. Hughes with photos by Wimon Manorotkul and E. Billie Hughes.
+The Connoisseurship of Crystals: A Collector's Guide – An essay written by Pala International president Bill Larson for the book, Ruby & Sapphire: A Collector’s Guide, authored by Richard W. Hughes with photos by Wimon Manorotkul and E. Billie Hughes.

 Demantoid Disclosure – The ins and outs of laboratory reporting of treatment and locality.